 [3] The circulation pathways across the Chukchi Sea are not well known, but a clearer picture is emerging.
-Early as a major transport pathway in the eastern Chukchi Sea [Paquette and Bourke, 1974; Coachman et al., 1975].
+Early studies identified the fresh, warm Alaskan Coastal Current as a major transport pathway in the eastern Chukchi Sea [Paquette and Bourke, 1974; Coachman et al., 1975].
 Direct measurements [Woodgate et al., 2005b, hereinafter W05b; Weingartner et al., 2005] and patterns of ice melt [Martin and Drucker, 1997] have helped to identify two additional branches, one through Herald Canyon and one between Herald Shoal and Hannah Shoal, called the Central Channel flow.
-All of these pathways appear to be significant, with transports of O(0.2-0.4 Sy) each.
+All of these pathways appear to be significant, with transports of O(0.2-0.4 Sv) each.
 There is also significant exchange through Long Strait between the coast of Siberia and Wrangle Island.
 Approximately 0.1 Sv of water is carried in the Siberian Coastal Current from the northwest through Long Strait, although interannual variability is large and the Siberian Coastal Current is not present every year.
-The net flow through this passage is less than this because there is often a flow in the opposite direction offshore of the Siberian Coastal Current [Weingartner et al., 1998].
+The net flow through this passage is less than this because there is often a flow in the opposite direction offshore of the Siberian Coastal Current [Weingartner] et al., 1998].
 Short term current meter [Johnson, 1989] and ADCP [Münchow et al., 2000] measurements indicate eastward transport along the upper shelf break north of Hannah Shoal, in opposite direction to the local mean wind.
 Weingartner et al. [2005] suggest that at least some of this water flowed northwards through the Central Channel, and that, further to the east, it merges with the northeastward flowing Alaskan Coastal Current and Alaskan Coastal Water at the head of Barrow Canyon, increasing the transport through Barrow Canyon beyond what is carried directly from Bering Strait along the Alaskan coast.
-Despite these recent advances, measurements in the Chukchi Sea remain sparse, studies identified the fresh, warm Alaskan Coastal Current

-Copyright 2007 by the American Geophysical Union.
-0148-0227/07/2005JC003364\$09.00 and the pathways, residence times, and water mass transformations that take place within the Chukchi Sea are difficult to discern from observations alone.
+Despite these recent advances, measurements in the Chukchi Sea remain sparse, and the pathways, residence times, and water mass transformations that take place within the Chukchi Sea are difficult to discern from observations alone.